Rasyidannas/ZTM-Devloping-LLM-App-With-LangChain/Intro_LangChainAndVectorStores(Pinecone).md

 1. Serverless indexes: you don't configure or manage any compute or storage resources (they scale automatically).
 2. Pod-based indexes: you choose one or more preconfigured unit of hardware(pods).

+# What is Pinecone namespaces

+Pinecone allow you to partition the vectors in an index into namespaces.

+Queries and other operations are scoped to a specific namespaces, allowing different request to search different subsets of your index.

+**Key information about namespaces**

+- Every index consists of one or more namespaces
+- Eeach vector exists in exactly one namespace
+- Namespaces are uniquely identified by a namespace name
+- The default namespace is represented by the empty string and is used if no specific namespace is specified